tamimology/synology-to-ubuntu-migration/README.md

 ![boot-repair](screenshots/boot-repair.png)

-- Last step is to make sure that you have selected 'Reinstall GRUB' before clicking 'Apply'
+- The last step is to make sure that you have selected 'Reinstall GRUB' before clicking 'Apply'

 ![boot-repair-grub](screenshots/boot-repair-grub.png)